Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/renderer-features/how-to-custom-effect-render-objects.md

     ![Clear Write Depth](../Images/renderer-features/rendobj-render-objects-no-write-depth.png)

-Now the example is complete.
+The example is complete.
 When the character goes behind objects, Unity draws the character silhouette with the `CharacterBehindObjects` Material.

 ![Character goes behind objects](../Images/renderer-features/charecter-goes-behind-object.gif)

+To see another use case of the Render Objects Renderer Feature, refer to the **Object Occlusion** Scene in the [Universal Rendering Examples](https://github.com/Unity-Technologies/UniversalRenderingExamples) project.